 Ruth’s Chris is the largest steakhouse chain in the United States.
 As such, it was the first major restaurant of that type to give the Portland institution Ringside Steakhouse any real competition.
-After it opened, I used to go now and then to experience something a bit more upscale.
-I enjoyed the cleanly modern, yet clubby feel.
-However, as I’ve gotten older, I have tended to eschew steakhouses in general and hadn’t been to any in quite some time.
-Now with my steakhouse review project, that has all changed.
+When it opened I used to go now and then to experience something a bit more upscale, and I enjoyed the clean, modern yet clubby feel.
+Now with my steakhouse review project, it is time to take a thorough look.

 Ambiance: Since the restaurant moved to the new location in 2014, it has gone much more upscale.
 If I am going to pay good money for a steak, I want the whole experience.
 The new location feels much more sophisticated than the old one, and the dress of the patrons reflects it.

 Service: Overall, the service was excellent.
 The waiter was clear and concise, though it was a bit annoying to hear the table next to us being told about specials that were never mentioned to us.
 Another gripe, the water up-sell was worse than most: “Would you like sparkling, bottle flat, or JUST TAP WATER”, the last delivered with scorn that made us spontaneously roll our eyes as he walked away.
 A floor manager frequently scanned the room, always ready to step in to make sure guests were happy.
 I have some stock questions I ask the server at every location; this one answered every one correctly.
 Overall, the service was excellent and attentive.
 A- (marked-down for the obnoxious water up-sell)